mattlubner/duun/README.md

 ## Authoring Duun Plugins
-_Perhaps I'll write some docs on writing Duun plugins in the near future, but for now, feel free to take a look at `lib/logger.js`… Methinks you don't need that copy-pasted into the readme! :P_
+_Perhaps I'll write some docs on writing Duun plugins in the near future, but for now, feel free to take a look at `logger.js`… Methinks you don't need it copy-pasted into the readme! :P_